boltops-tools/lono/README.md

 Lono is a CloudFormation Template generator.
 Lono generates CloudFormation templates based on ERB ruby templates in either `yaml` or `json` format.

+**UPDATE**: lono now supports yaml format for CloudFormation!
+The old json format is still supported.
+For current projects, you do not have to change anything as the format is autodetected as part of `lono generate`.

+Newly generated projects with `lono new infra` will use the yaml format by default.
+If you prefer the json format use `lono new --format json infra`.
+You cannot mix and match json and yaml format in one project, it's either all json or yaml.
+If any one has questions feel free to ping me: tongueroo@gmail.com.

 ## Usage

 <pre>